 Source: NASA’s Earth Observatory.
 Image acquired April 15, 2010.

-In April 2010 a volcanic eruption in Iceland released a large volume of ashes that spread towards Western Europe due to dominant wind patterns (see above photo).
+In April 2010, a volcanic eruption in Iceland released a large volume of ashes that spread toward Western Europe due to dominant wind patterns (see above photo).
 Volcanic ash is composed of tiny jagged particles of rock, mostly silicates, which are highly abrasive.
 If an airplane flies through such an ash cloud, engine failure could result.
-The problem was compounded by the fact that volcanic ash cannot be detected by an aircraft weather radar and that the ashes drifted at altitudes from 20,000 to 36,000 feet, which corresponds to the cruising altitude of most commercial jets.
+The problem was compounded by the fact that an aircraft weather radar cannot detect volcanic ash and that the ashes drifted at altitudes from 20,000 to 36,000 feet, which corresponds to the cruising altitude of most commercial jets.

-Therefore, on Thursday, April 15 aviation authorities started to shut down airspaces and airports as a precautionary measure.
+Therefore, on Thursday, April 15, aviation authorities started to shut down airspaces and airports as a precautionary measure.
 The outcome was the largest natural disruption of air travel in history with the closing of the majority of European airports, including mega hubs such as London, Paris, Brussels, Frankfurt, and Amsterdam.
-The only exceptions were airports in the southern part of Europe, such as in Spain, Greece and Southern Italy.
+The only exceptions were airports in the southern part of Europe, such as in Spain, Greece, and Southern Italy.
 The plume also crossed the main great circle transatlantic air routes, closing many of them.
-Additionally, due to canceled flights, the whole global air transport system was disrupted.
+Additionally, the whole global air transport system was disrupted due to canceled flights.
 This disruption was unique by its regionalism and that it only impacted directly one specific mode, but with substantial indirect impacts on other modes, mainly rail.
 The only equivalent disruption relates to when the American airspace was shut down for three days after the events of September 11 2001.

-The disruptions of the European airspace of April 2010 had various consequences on both the air passengers and freight markets:
+The disruptions of the European airspace in April 2010 had various consequences on both the air passengers and freight markets:

-On Monday, April 19, air traffic started to resume as airports and airspaces were gradually reopened.
+On Monday, April 19, air traffic resumed as airports and airspaces gradually reopened.
 It took, however, several days for the global air transport market to return to normal operating conditions, mainly due to a backlog of passengers and freight shipments.
-Although this event was unique, it is likely that such occurrences may happen again in the future.
-It only took 9 years after the events of September 11, 2001, to see a disruption of a similar scale taking place, although for completely different causes.
+Although this event was unique, such occurrences may likely happen again.
+It only took nine years after the events of September 11, 2001, to see a disruption of a similar scale taking place, although for completely different causes.